Growth of bilinear maps III: Decidability: Checking is undecidable

 Therefore,

-It means that we have reduced the problem of the joint spectral radius to the problem of the growth rate.
+We have reduced the problem of the joint spectral radius to the problem of the growth rate.
 The conclusion on the undecidability follows. \end{proof}

 The variant of checking $\lambda=1$ is also undecidable due to the undecidability of the corresponding problem of checking $\rho= 1$ for the joint spectral radius.
 In fact, we can reduce the problem of checking $\lambda\le 1$ to the problem of checking $\lambda=1$ by adding an extra dimension that is always $1$.
-However, the question for $\rho\ge 1$ still remains open (see \cite[Section 2.2.3]{jungers2009joint} for a discussion) as we restated as follows. \begin{conjecture}[\cite{blondel2000boundedness}] It is undecidable to check if $\rho\ge 1$ for the joint spectral radius $\rho$. \end{conjecture} This has applications in the stability of dynamical systems.
-If the conjecture holds, then the problem checking $\lambda\ge 1$ is also undecidable.
-Note that the problem of comparing $\rho$ with $1$ for a pair of matrices and a set of matrices are equivalent, see \cite{blondel2000boundedness}.
+However, the question for $\rho\ge 1$ still remains open (see \cite[Section 2.2.3]{jungers2009joint} for a discussion): \begin{conjecture}[Blondel and Tsitsiklis 2000 \cite{blondel2000boundedness}] It is undecidable to check if $\rho\ge 1$ for the joint spectral radius~$\rho$. \end{conjecture} The conjecture has applications in the stability of dynamical systems.
+If it holds, then the problem of checking $\lambda\ge 1$ is also undecidable.

-\subsection{Checking the mortality is undecidable}
+\section{Checking the mortality is undecidable}

-Other properties of a pair of matrices can be also reduced to the corresponding ones of a bilinear system.
+Problems of other properties of a pair of matrices can be also reduced to the corresponding ones of a bilinear system.
 The following theorem is one example.

-\begin{theorem} When there is no condition on the signs of the coefficients and the entries, the problem of checking if the system can produce a zero vector is undecidable. \end{theorem} \begin{proof} We reduce to this problem the problem of checking if a pair of matrices $A,B$ is mortal, that is checking if there exists a sequence of matrices $M_1,\dots,M_m$ drawn from $\{A,B\}$ for some $m$ so that $M_1\dots M_m$ is a zero matrix.
-The problem of mortality for a pair of matrices is known to be undecidable in \cite{blondel1997pair}.
-We use the same system $(*,s)$ that has been constructed.
-However, we add three extra dimensions $3d^2+3, 3d^2+4, 3d^2+5$ with $s_{3d^2+3}=1$, $s_{3d^2+4}=0$, $s_{3d^2+5}=0$ and
+\begin{theorem} When there is no condition on the signs of the coefficients and the starting entries, the problem of checking if the system can produce a zero vector is undecidable. \end{theorem} \begin{proof} We reduce to this problem the problem of checking if a pair of matrices $A,B$ is mortal, that is checking if there exists a sequence of matrices $M_1,\dots,M_k$ drawn from $\{A,B\}$ for some $k$ so that $M_1\dots M_k$ is a zero matrix.
+The problem of mortality for a pair of matrices is known to be undecidable \cite{blondel1997pair}.